temporalio/documentation/docs/concepts/what-is-a-cloud-namespace-name.md

 Each Namespace Name must conform to the DNS naming rules:

 - A Namespace Name must contain at least 2 characters and no more than 34 characters.
-- A Namespace Name must begin or end with a letter or number and can contain only letters, numbers, and the hyphen (-) character.
+- A Namespace Name must begin with a letter, end with a letter or number, and contain only letters, numbers, and the hyphen (-) character.
 - Each hyphen (-) character must be immediately preceded _and_ followed by a letter or number; consecutive hyphens are not permitted.
 - All letters in a Namespace Name must be lowercase.